 Sure, the Lamborghini Miura might look a little different to today’s interpretation but, for its time, this beautiful classic car was truly ahead of the game.
 Often regarded as the world’s first supercar, thanks to its advanced designs and powerful performance, the Miura has kept its legendary status long after production ran dry.

-Its name comes from that of a particularly ferocious Spanish fighting bull, thought to represent the car’s tenacity and speed.
-This cool old car is one that’s had more than a few adjustments over the years, all released in a range of vibrant and personality-filled colours.
+Its name comes from that of a particularly ferocious Spanish fighting bull, thought to represent the vintage car’s tenacity and speed.
+This cool old car is one that’s had more than a few adjustments over the years, all released in a range of vibrant and personality-filled colors.

 Land Rover 1948